AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 ## `set` and `get`

-We use setter and getter methods to set and get values inside our `Class`.
+We can use setter and getter methods to set and get values inside our `Class`.

 ```js
 class Person {